Mini mortgage price war breaks out as two and three-year fixes still undercut five-year fixed rates

 Quick Summary

-Two and three-year fixed-rate mortgages are still more competitively priced than virtually all of the lowest five-year fixes, as many borrowers continue to opt for short-term fixe rates.
+Two and three-year fixed-rate mortgages are still more competitively priced than virtually all of the lowest five-year fixes, as many borrowers continue to opt for short-term fixed rates.

-Mortgage lenders, including Barclays, HSBC, Santander and NatWest, have all lowered their rates in recent days; however, their five-year fixes are not as competitively priced as they were, so there are fewer sub-4% five-year fixes available.
+Mortgage lenders including Barclays, HSBC, Halifax, Santander and NatWest, have all lowered their rates in recent days in a positive move by the banks to attract more borrowers in the run-up to Christmas.
+Their five-year fixes are no longer as competitively priced, so there are fewer sub-4% five-year fixes available.

 NatWest, Santander, Barclays and Halifax offer a selection of the lowest two-year fixes from around 3.75%, while Santander, TSB and Halifax offer three-year fixed rates from 3.8%.

-When is the next base rate cut expected?
+When is the next Bank of England base rate cut expected?

 UK headline inflation unexpectedly held steady at 3.8%, with policymakers hoping we are at the peak, and prompting traders to increase bets on a rate cut by year-end.